 Day 12: Monjo – Namche (3450 m)

 Today we pass the entrance to the Sagar Matha National Park just in 10 minutes of our departure.
-Then the path slightly goes downhill upto a big suspension bridge over Bhotekoshi.
+Then the path slightly goes downhill up to a big suspension bridge over Bhotekoshi.
 Then we walk along the Bhote Koshi River.
 We cross the Larja bridge again over the Bhote Koshi River.
 The path goes uphill to Namche Bazar.
 After we cross Larja Bridge over Dudh Koshi River, we can view the panoramic glance of Mt.
 Everest in about one and half an hour’s walk.
 We head to Namche Bazar, the very famous village in the Everest Region.
-We can hire horse if wish/need in this point.
+We can hire horse if wish/needs at this point.
 We have a camp here.

 Day 13: Namche Rest/ Acclimatization day

 Since we are in the Everest Region Trek, we can view the Mt Everest almost from everywhere.
-We rest in Namche Bazaar today especially for the acclimatization.
-The tribes living in Namche Bazzar are the Sherpas in majority.
-We can experience somehow the life style of Sherpas who has close culture with the Tibetan.
-We can visit to the museum about the Himalayan people.
-This is the place with army camp, health post, school, police check post, head quarter of Sagarmatha national park bakeries, internet cafes, disco theque, bars, snooker, pool, foreign money exchanger etc. We can have a taste of local wine, alcohol, food etc. Number of shops and lodges welcome the tourists over here.
+We rest in Namche Bazaar today, especially for the acclimatization.
+The tribes living in Namche Bazaar are the Sherpas in a majority.
+We can experience somehow the lifestyle of Sherpas who has a closed culture with the Tibetan.
+We can visit the museum about the Himalayan people.
+This is the place with army camp, health post, school, police check post, headquarter of Sagarmatha national park bakeries, internet cafes, discos, bars, snooker, pool, foreign money exchanger etc. We can have a taste of local wine, alcohol, food etc. Number of shops and lodges welcome the tourists over here.
 Many trekkers stay here at least one or for several days for acclimatization.
 Especially the Friday and Saturday markets are very famous here.
 People from far and near come to make their business.
 Various things (local and imported) are displayed for sale.
-Especially people from Khumbu area (upper Namche Bazzar) come for shopping here on those market days.
+Especially people from Khumbu area (upper Namche Bazaar) come for shopping here on those market days.
 We can have a view of Ama Dablam, Lhotse Shar, Taboche, Kangtaiga and Thamsherku from here.
 Himalayan Vacation Treks and Expedition guide will arrange for our visit to the various places today.